ConorIA/canadaHCDx/README.md

 ## Advanced search

-The `find_station_adv()` function adds the ability to search for stations by name (as per the original), by province, by a given baseline period, and by proximity to another station or a vector of coordinates.
+The `find_station_adv()` function includes the ability to search for stations by name (as per the original), but adds filters to search by province, by a given baseline period, and by proximity to another station or a vector of coordinates.
 You can use any combination of these four filters in your search.
 There are a few mandatory arguments for each filter.
 For instance, if you are searching for a certain baseline period, you must also include the type of data you are looking for (hourly, daily, or monthly; defaults to daily).
 The function is fully documented, so take a look at `?find_station_adv`.
 Let's look at some examples.

 ### Find all stations in the province of Ontario